NVIDIA/k8s-device-plugin/README.md

 ## Known Issues

-- When virtual device memory is turned on, if the device memory of a physical GPU is used up and there are vacant vGPUs on this GPU, the tasks assigned to these vGPUs will fail.
+- When virtual device memory is turned on, if the device memory of a physical GPU is used up and there are vacant vGPUs on this GPU, the tasks assigned to these vGPUs may fail.
 - Currently, only computing tasks are supported, and video codec processing is not supported.

 ## TODO